For International Women’s Day, we offered a Maternal & Child Health Program, for free.

 Free Sunday Screenings after church.

-In 2021, Our outreach team arrived early on a Sunday morning at Presbyterian Church Ntaghem.
+In 2021, our outreach team arrived early on a Sunday morning at Presbyterian Church Ntaghem.
 They conducted a program to screen women for high blood pressure, high blood sugar and to measure their BMI.

 High levels are dangerous for pregnant woman and puts others at risk for diabetes, hypertension and obesity.
 If left undiagnosed, these noncommunicable diseases pose a serious threat to cardiovascular health.
 We call them ‘the silent killers’.